thebigtower

 black hill

-Above: The two masts at Black Hill in April 2009.
-Click here to enlarge
+Above: The two masts at Black Hill in April 2010, the earlier structure appearing the taller from this northerly position.

 THE BLACK HILL TRANSMITTER is the UHF and BBC National FM main station for the central lowlands of Scotland, serving both Glasgow and Edinburgh and much of the surrounding territory across Lanarkshire, Renfrewshire, Ayrshire, Lothian and Fife.